GustavoMalimpensa/Institutodoconhece.com.br/README.md

 • Contact form goes to the email: contato@institutodoconhecer.com.br

-• In the panel, register courses - name, text, image;
+• In the panel, register courses-name, text, image;

 • In the panel, register an image gallery.